“If TERFs think trans* is an endemic threat to feminism, let us be the threat to feminism…

 The paper contributes 30% towards the final mark for the course.
 Apparently no one in the class found the paper unacceptable, because it was posted with other papers on the conference website.
 It was praised by two students as “insightful and provocative”, and “poignant, funny and enraging”.
 Indeed, the author was rewarded with an invitation to present the same paper at another conference in the Department of Gender Studies, organised by doctoral students (held in June 2021).

 The paper is worth reading (or listening to) in full to appreciate what passes for graduate-level work in Gender Studies at the LSE.* The paper is a mash-up of postmodern bullshit—far beyond the wildest imaginings of Alan Sokal or Peter Boghossian, James Lindsay, and Helen Pluckrose—and incel resentment.
 The author decries the “imagined trans* threat” promulgated by “TERFs” like Janice Raymond and JK Rowling.
-To refute this perceived threat, he promises to “take my knife to your throat” and declares “I am the butcher”.
+To refute this perceived threat, Thompson promises to “take my knife to your throat” and declares “I am the butcher”.

 The author’s chief inspiration is Andrea Long Chu, a sissy-porn enthusiast who defines femaleness as “an open mouth, an expectant asshole, blank, blank eyes”.

 If any students taking the course disagreed with such a definition, how openly could they express their views in class?
 The fact that one student is threatening to knife anyone who challenges him hardly fosters an atmosphere of open discussion, in which diverse perspectives on sex and gender can be freely debated.
 The Department proudly quotes a former student saying that “LSE Gender was a safe space for me to share my inner voices”, but evidently safety is promised only to those who adhere to one particular version of transgender ideology.